nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Edits the specified recipe from the Recipe list.

-<br><br>
+<br>  The image below is what Wishful Shrinking looks like after you have edited a recipe. <br><br>
 <img src="images/EditRecipeImage.png" width="550" height="300">
-<br>  The image above is what Wishful Shrinking looks like after you have edited a recipe.<br><br><br>
+<br><br><br>

 Format: `editR INDEX [n/NAME] [i/INGREDIENT [ -QUANTITY][, MORE INGREDIENTS [ -QUANTITY]]] [c/CALORIES] [img/IMAGE]
 [inst/INSTRUCTION...] [t/TAG]...`

 * Edits the recipe at the specified `INDEX`.
 * Note: The index refers to the index number shown in the displayed recipe list.
-* Note: The index **must be a positive integer** e.g. 1, 2, 3......
 * Note: All fields are optional, but **at least one** of the fields must be present.
 There can be any number of fields to edit.
+If you have not specified a field to edit, then it will simply become a get edit command elaborated below.
 * Note: You are not allowed to edit a recipe into another recipe that is already in the recipe list.
-* Note: Use carefully as this command will override the existing values with the new values.
+* Note: Specified fields will permanently override existing values with the new values.
 * Tip: Typing `editR INDEX` and then hitting `Enter` will insert the information of the recipe at the specified `INDEX` into the command box, letting you directly modify the existing recipe.

 Examples: